 - A basic parameter for emergency radio systems is that a unit’s microphone should be held approximately two inches from your mouth.
-Not on the chest, not on the shoulder and not on the belt.
+Not on the chest, not on the shoulder, and not on the belt.

 - All people vary in audio level when talking.
-Make sure that the speech you are producing is a good comfortable level for you.
+Make sure that the speech you are producing is at a good comfortable level for you.